CTActual/hoopla-php-framework/install.docs/INSTALLATION.md

 9. New for 2024

 	We have added a field to the HFW database table "pg_pg_obj_brg" called "use_def_ctx_bit".
 There is a file in the "install.scripts" folder, "update.hfw.db.for.2024.sql" that should be run on older databases only to update them to the latest structure.
 This new field and changes in the export library framework classes might result in changes in the behavior of previously created projects and they will need to be tested before any production changes are applied.
 The same script also adds a new table to the database needed for new multi-project feature to run correctly.
 So, running "update.hfw.db.for.2024.sql" in PHPMyAdmin or on the MySQL command line will make both updates.
 The new 2024 version will not require this script to be run.

+10. New for 2025

+	We have fixed bugs that were affecting installs in PHP 8+ environments and will do more testing in that arena, so keep checking for updates.
+There might be forthcoming features added to the export library.
+However, the code here is largely working as intended.
+The GUI has resisted needing any user controlled settings, but as testing continues this might change.
+The need for a search feature is being evaluated.